johannakarras/johannakarras.github.io/index.md

 ### Highlights
 ---
 *  June, 2025: I return to Google as PhD Student Researcher.
-*  April, 2025: *Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories* is accepted to CVPR 2025 in Nashvill, TN.
+*  April, 2025: *Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories* is accepted to CVPR 2025 in Nashville, TN.
 *  December, 2024: I attended SIGGRAPH Asia in Tokyo, Japan
 *  December, 2024: *Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories* is published on arxiv.
 *  October, 2024: *Fashion-VDM: Video Diffusion Model for Virtual Try-On* is published on arxiv.